 The project will be divided into 6 work packages (WP):

 WP 0 is dedicated to project management.

-The objective of WP 1 is to define the metamodel of the reference frame and to define a frame of reference in accordance with this metamodel for each of the 3 fields.
+The objective of WP 1 is to define the meta-model of the competency repositories and to define competency repository in accordance with this meta-model for each of the 3 fields.

-WP 2 is based on the reference meta-model defined in WP 1 to propose a way of creating activities (e.g. exercises) related to the competencies of the reference frame, and a process for calculating a learner's competency profile based on the analysis of the traces of his activities.
+WP 2 is based on the competency repositories meta-model defined in WP 1 to propose a way of creating activities (e.g. exercises) related to the competencies of the repository, and a process for calculating a learner's competency profile based on the analysis of the traces of his/her activities.
 In addition, activities will be created for each of the 3 fields.

 The objective of WP 3 is to propose activities to strengthen the learner's autonomy and to regulate his learning, in particular through the visualization of the competency profile developed by WP 2.

 WP 4 is intended to provide models and processes for customizing activities according to the learner's profile, based on each competency framework and supporting both the pedagogical team and the learner, while being able to suggest improvements to the process based on trace analysis.

 WP 5 is dedicated throughout the project to analyzing the needs of the various users, implementing a participatory design approach and evaluating the tools produced through experiments in the 3 fields.